 The first lesson will discuss the concept of professional quality certification as defined by the American Society for Quality (ASQ).
-Next, it will provide you with a universal definition of quality, a challenging proposition because so many people have different perspective of what quality is and what it isn't.
+Next, it will provide you with a universal definition of quality, a challenging proposition because so many people have different ideas of what quality is and what it isn't.
 You'll learn about the history of the quality movement and see how Six Sigma fits in.
 The lesson will finish up by examining Total Quality Management (TQM) and discuss its concepts and components.

 Quality is best viewed as a total customer satisfaction package.
 You satisfy customers by effectively combining products and services.
 To help you get to know customers better, this lesson will discuss different customer types and how you can minimize customer complaints.
 You'll discover the role that your organization plays in providing high customer satisfaction by maintaining a quality philosophy and creating quality systems.